SteveEmployments/forkThis/README.md

 ## Acknowledgments

-* Hat tip to anyone who's code was used
+* Hat tip to anyone who's code was used (ME)
-* Inspiration
+* Inspiration from GOD
 * etc